abhiSyncd/Java-Threads-Step-By-Step/4-b-CountdownLatch/readMe.md

         > When Counter == 0
           All Thread have completed its execution
           Now Resume to Main Thread Execution

+       - Ex)
+         > Operating-System before strting does 1-or-more Preprocessing steps

+         > Software Before Installing on your computer, does 1-or-more Preprocessing steps such as Calculating Disk Storage
+           Calculating System Requitements etc.

+         > CAB-SERVICE : Discussed Below

 # 2 - Example